ataiva-software/vertex/README.md

 **Eden DevOps Suite** - Creating the perfect environment for modern development teams.

-*Note: Eden is in early development.
-While the foundation is solid, most features are still being built.
+*Note: Eden is in active development.
+The foundation is solid and Hub and Insight services are fully implemented.
+Additional services are being built.
 We appreciate your patience and contributions as we work toward the full vision.*